trakli/mobile/doc/drift_sync_crash_reporting.md

 # Drift Sync Crash Reporting

-This guide shows how to automatically track errors from the `drift_sync_core` package in your crash reporting system (like Firebase Crashlytics).
+This guide shows how to automatically track errors from the `drift_sync_core` package in the crash reporting system (like Firebase Crashlytics).

 ## What It Does